5 1 1

 2021 (barrel sample) 95+p

 Tasted in April 2022.
 60% C. Franc + 40% Merlot.
 The blend is historic as it's the first time with that high percentage of C. Franc, which ripened excellently.
-Usually, the blend is 60% Merlot and 40% C. Franc.
-Fresh, morello cherries, crushed rocks, Mineral, elegant, strong backbone, great complexity and length, splendid midpalate and persistent aftertaste.
+Usually, the mixture is 60% Merlot and 40% C. Franc.
+Fresh, morello cherries, crushed rocks, Mineral, elegant, strong backbone, great complexity and length, splendid midpalate, and persistent aftertaste.

-Tasted twice - last time in November 2021.
+Tasted three times - last time in April 2023.
 Consistent notes.
 60% Merlot + 40% C. Franc.
 14.5% alcohol.
-Several specially selected C. Franc plots for Grand Vin were ageing in so-called foudres, with a volume of 30 hl each, to preserve the subtlety of this grape variety.
+Several specially selected C. Franc plots for Grand Vin were aging in so-called foudres, with a volume of 30 hl each, to preserve the subtlety of this grape variety.
 Freshness, intense black cherries, bright acidity.
 Spectacular elegance and sophisticated touch.
 This wine oozed with great precision, flowing midpalate and length!
 Breathtaking quality.

 2019 98-99p

 Tasted in November 2021.
 60% Merlot + 40% C. Franc, 14.5% alcohol.
-This wine is a mix of 2020 and 2018 vintages: 2020s elegance, finesse and sophisticated touch combined with 2018's intensity and concentration.
-Beautifully scented nose, silky berries and tannin, great complexity and length made this wine irresistible!
+This wine mixes 2020 and 2018 vintages: 2020's elegance, finesse, and sophisticated touch combined with 2018's intensity and concentration.
+Beautifully aromatic nose, silky berries, and tannin, great complexity, and length made this wine irresistible!

 2018 98+p

 Tasted twice - last time in November 2021.
 Not consistent notes.
 65% Merlot + 35% C. Franc, 14.5% alcohol.
-When Stephanie de Bouard-Rivoal, daughter of Hubert de Bouard, took over winemaking duties in the 2015 vintage, she aimed to change the style of Angelus her father practised.
+When Stephanie de Bouard-Rivoal, daughter of Hubert de Bouard, took over winemaking duties in the 2015 vintage, she aimed to change the style of Angelus, her father practiced.
 She wanted to reduce the amount of new oak used in the vinification, obtain more freshness and make more delicate and grained tannins.
-She explained in a ZOOM interview with me in mid-December 2020 that she felt she succeeded pretty well with this style change in the 2018 vintage.
-When tasting bottled Angelus 2018 in December 2020 at my home, it was a sublime, sophisticated and incredibly complex wine.
+In a ZOOM interview with me in mid-December 2020, she felt she succeeded pretty well with this style change in the 2018 vintage.
+When tasting bottled Angelus 2018 in December 2020 at my home, it was a sublime, sophisticated, and incredibly complex wine.
 An imposing effort for sure!
 It was equally stunning when it tasted again at the property in November 2021!

 2017 97p

 Tasted in November 2021.
 70% Merlot + 30% C. Franc, 14% alcohol.
 30% less produced because of frost in the spring.
-It displayed fragrant cherries and raspberries, milk chocolate and cocoa powder.
-It was lighter in intensity and concentration, and there were more elegance and finesse here than you could find in 2015 and 2016.
+It displayed fragrant cherries and raspberries, milk chocolate, and cocoa powder.
+It was lighter in intensity and concentration, and there was more elegance and finesse here than in 2015 and 2016.
 It's an excellent effort for the vintage.

 2016 97p

 Tasted in November 2021.
 60% Merlot + 40% C. Franc, 14.5% alcohol.
 Quite similar to 2015 in terms of concentration and upfront fruitiness.
-Felt a bit alcoholic on the nose with morello cherries, an excellently structured palate with lush berries and fine tannins.
+Felt alcoholic on the nose with morello cherries and an excellently structured palate with lush berries and fine tannins.
 It's more elegant and with more finesse than in 2015.
 Eminent wine.

 2015 96-97p